 Truly?
 A game show based on the dice shaking game?
 Yeah, it happened.
 And it was pure crap.
 There’s no way to sugar coat this boring dice game and come out with anything better than mediocre.
 Even the “dice girl” featured on each episode didn’t help.

-This new game show goes beyond the gross factor as contestants not only have to eat all matter of disgusting food, but they are then subjected to vomit-inducing challenges in an effort to see who will toss their cookies first (clam chowder followed by a Tilt-a-Whirl?!).
-Those with an iron constitution can walk away with prize money – and likely, a tummy ache.
+This game show goes beyond the gross factor as contestants not only had to eat all matter of disgusting food, but they were then subjected to vomit-inducing challenges in an effort to see who would toss their cookies first (clam chowder followed by a Tilt-a-Whirl?!).
+Those with an iron constitution walked away with prize money – and likely, a tummy ache.